Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Introduction

-In this paper, we propose Group Knowledge Transfer (GKT), an efficient collaborative training framework for resource-constrained edge devices.
-GKT aims to incorporate benefits from both FedAvg \cite{mcmahan2016communication} and SL \cite{gupta2018distributed,vepakomma2018split} by training locally as in FL but also computing efficiently as in SL.
-GKT can transfer knowledge from many compact CNNs to a large CNN.
-The essence of GKT is that it reformulates FL as an alternating minimization (AM) approach \cite{ortega1970iterative,bertsekas1989parallel,bolte2014proximal,attouch2010proximal,wright2015coordinate,razaviyayn2013unified}, which optimizes two random variables (the edge model and the server model) by alternatively fixing one and optimizing another.
-Under this reformulation, GKT further develops a new knowledge distillation (KD) paradigm, group knowledge transfer, to boost the performance of the server model.
-As shown in Fig. \ref{fig:overview_left}, the compact CNN contains a lightweight feature extractor and classifier inside and is thus efficiently trainable on edge devices using their private data (\textit{1 - local training}).
+In this paper, we propose Group Knowledge Transfer (FedGKT), an efficient federated learning framework for resource-constrained edge devices.
+FedGKT aims to incorporate benefits from both FedAvg \cite{mcmahan2016communication} and SL \cite{gupta2018distributed,vepakomma2018split} by training using local SGD as in FedAvg but also placing low compute demand at the edge as in SL.
+FedGKT can transfer knowledge from many compact CNNs trained at the edge to a large CNN trained at a cloud server.
+The essence of FedGKT is that it reformulates FL as an alternating minimization (AM) approach \cite{ortega1970iterative,bertsekas1989parallel,bolte2014proximal,attouch2010proximal,wright2015coordinate,razaviyayn2013unified}, which optimizes two random variables (the edge model and the server model) by alternatively fixing one and optimizing another.
+Under this reformulation, FedGKT not only boosts training CNNs at the edge but also contributes to the development of a new knowledge distillation (KD) paradigm, group knowledge transfer, to boost the performance of the server model.
+Fig. \ref{fig:overview_left} provides an overview of FedGKT.
+The compact CNN on the edge device consists of a lightweight feature extractor and classifier that can be trained efficiently using its private data (\textit{1 - local training}).
 After local training, all the edge nodes agree to generate \textit{exactly} the same tensor dimensions as an output from the feature extractor.
-The larger server model is trained by taking features extracted from the edge-side model and also computing a KD-based loss function using the ground truth and soft label (the probabilistic prediction in KD \cite{hinton2015distilling,bucilu2006model,ba2014deep,romero2014fitnets}) predicted from the edge-side model (\textit{2 - periodic transfer}).
+The larger server model is trained by taking features extracted from the edge-side model as inputs to the model, and then uses KD-based loss function that can minimize the gap between the ground truth and soft label (probabilistic prediction in KD \cite{hinton2015distilling,bucilu2006model,ba2014deep,romero2014fitnets}) predicted from the edge-side model (\textit{2 - periodic transfer}).
 To boost the edge model's performance, the server sends its predicted soft labels to the edge, then the edge also trains its local dataset with a KD-based loss function using server-side soft labels (\textit{3 - transfer back}).
 Thus, the server's performance is essentially boosted by knowledge transferred from the edge models and vice-versa.
-Once the training is complete after many rounds of communication, each edge's final model is a combination of its local feature extractor and shared server model (\textit{4 - edge-sided model}).
-The primary trade-off is that GKT shifts the computing burden from edge devices to server-side since the large CNN must be trained on the GPU-equipped server.
+Once the training is complete, the final model is a combination of its local feature extractor and shared server model (\textit{4 - edge-sided model}).
+The primary trade-off is that FedGKT shifts the computing burden from edge devices to the powerful server.